vladimirtudor22/QA_Selenium/readme.md

 # Automated Testing Demo using Selenium WebDriver

-In this automated testing demo utilizing Selenium WebDriver, I have chosen the Amazon.com platform due to its abundance of elements tagged with IDs/names. 💻✨🚀
+In this Selenium WebDriver demonstration for automated testing, I've selected Amazon.com as the platform for its rich set of elements tagged with IDs/names. 💻✨🚀

 ## Runtime Environment Configuration